moopie/media-server-podman/README.md

 $ podman-compose up -d
 ```

-Use systemd to persist the mediaserver between reboots
+Use systemd to persist the media server between reboots

 ```sh
 $ podman-compose systemd -a create-unit